Treer/FreeBSD-ports/README.md

 ## Licence ##

 All my contributions can be considered as available under the ESF license.

-(I assume pfSense will have no interest in any of this until/unless there's a full Bootstrap coversion and signed CLAs from every contributor)